 Psychology Schools in Arkansas

-- There are 19 colleges and universities with psychology degree programs in Arkansas.
+- There are 21 not-for-profit colleges and universities with psychology degree programs in Arkansas.1

-- 3 schools provide a master’s or advanced degree in psychology.1
+- 6 schools offer a master’s or advanced degree in psychology.1

-Read more to learn about specific psychology programs offered at several of Arkansas’s leading colleges and universities.
+Read further to learn more about several specific psychology programs offered in Arkansas, including profiles of several popular programs at the state’s leading universities.

 University of Central Arkansas